andrewrlee/konduti-view/README.md

 konduti-view
 ============
-Play project generating System Documentation from a test run of Jbehave user stories.
+A play project generating system documentation from a test run of Jbehave user stories.

 An example of the generated documentation is available [here](http://plasma147.github.com/konduti-view/site/).